msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 Here $l$ is a differentiable convex loss function that measures the difference between the prediction $\hat{y_i}$ and the target $y_i$. **The second term $\Omega$ penalizes the complexity of the model (i.e., the regression tree functions)**.
 The additional regularization term helps to smooth the final learnt weights to avoid over-fitting.
 Intuitively, the regularized objective will tend to select a model employing simple and predictive functions.

-**NOTE:** When the regularization parameter is set to zero, the objective falls back to the traditional gradient tree boosting.
+:yin_yang: **NOTE:** When the regularization parameter is set to zero, the objective falls back to the traditional gradient tree boosting.

-**Gradient Tree Boosting:**
+:arrow_right: **Gradient Tree Boosting:**

 - **Optimization Problem:** The tree ensemble model in the above equation **includes functions $f_k(.)$ (which is nothing but independent tree structure $q$ with leaf weights $w$) as parameters** and cannot be optimized using traditional optimization methods in Euclidean space.